sharad101/FinancialTracker/README.md

 4. Build and Run the Project
    1. Open the main class file (FinancialTracker.java)
-   2. Right-click on it and select Run 'Main.main()'
+   2. Right-click on it and select Run 'FinancialTracker.main()'

 ### Prerequisites